-It could be the ultimate Premier League poisoned chalice.
+It was the ultimate poisoned chalice.

 Since Sir Alex Ferguson's retirement in 2014, five managers have tried and failed to restore Manchester United to English football's top table.